shoeffner/mthesis/src/models_and_methods.md

 In-The-Wild Challenge" index [@Sagonas2016].
 Then the 3D model coordinates are described as used by Gaze and in the original model.
-The eye ball centers are an exception as they are only important for the raycast and do not have conventional soft tissue landmark abbreviations nor model points in the original model. \label{tab:3dheadmodel}
+The eye ball centers are an exception as they are only important for the ray cast and do not have conventional soft tissue landmark abbreviations nor model points in the original model. \label{tab:3dheadmodel}

 Landmark                Abbr.
 Index  Gaze [\si{\milli\meter}]   @Mallick2016